SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 The developer administrator can change container type configuration settings using PowerShell commandlets.
 The following container type properties can be set:

-1. Discoverability Disabled: Controls if file items inside the container will surface in other M365 properties (MRU, etc).
+1. Discoverability Disabled: Controls if file items inside the container surface in other Microsoft 365 properties (MRU, etc.).

 1. Sharing Restricted: Only manager and owner can share files in the container if restricted sharing is true.